Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Pinch of Colour

-Pinch of Colour makes sustainable cosmetics using botanicals, hydrating natural oils, and skin-loving fruit butter instead of water for moisturization.
-Launched in 2016, they claim to be the world’s first waterless beauty brand.
+Pinch of Colour makes sustainable cosmetics that moisturize with botanicals, hydrating natural oils, and skin-loving fruit butter instead of water.
+Launched in 2016, it claims to be the world’s first waterless beauty brand.

 They offer various lip colors, oils, and face tint products, all naturally sourced and free of water content.
 They undertake several philanthropic initiatives with their business proceeds, such as donating safe drinking water to impoverished communities worldwide in collaboration with Healing Waters Organization, Clean Water for Children, Ekenywa, and Blue Angel Charity.